kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO need word to get file id by name
 * TODO need word to get file name by id
 * TODO have a word to set break point at a DMARKer
-* TODO my malloc is failing on free
 * TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above
 * TODO Due to bad performance of the parser (???) need to look at compiler...
 Added some OP code stubs
 * TODO Add a simple assembler feature like BBC Basic